 After a long day at work, you hurriedly flop into bed.
 Your pup noses open the bedroom door and jumps up beside you.
 You sleepily pet him while you doze off, and he settles into the corner of the bed.
 Does this sound familiar?
 It’s more common than you think.
 But, should you share your bed with your dog?

 Allowing pets to share the bed is commonplace for many pet owners.
 In fact, statistics show that roughly half of dog owners co-sleep with their dogs.
 However, just because it’s common doesn’t mean it’s a good thing.
-Let’s take a look at some of the benefits, and drawbacks, to sharing your bed with your dog.
+Here are some of the benefits, and drawbacks, to sharing your bed with your dog:

 Here are some pros to consider for allowing your dog to jump into bed with you at night: